Uniform Bar Exam Transfer Application Process

 - Reflect a score of 260 or above.

-There is no filing deadline other than the 36-month requirement, and successful applicants may be sworn in at one of four in-person swearing in ceremonies each year.
+There is no filing deadline other than the 36-month requirement, and successful applicants may be sworn in throughout the year.

 All applicants to the New Mexico Bar must take a course in New Mexico law prior to admission.